 But a trust allows you to shift assets out of your name so you can qualify for Medicaid, which will pay for certain types of long-term care.
 You might want to consider this if you can’t afford long-term care insurance, but your assets top the requirements for qualifying for Medicaid, Neale says.
 You should work with an estate planning attorney who specializes in Medicaid planning to do this, she says.

 An estate planning attorney can create a trust for you, but it will cost significantly more than a will.
 The minimum Neale says she charges for a trust is $2,900.

 There also might be costs associated with changing the title on deeds for property that you want to transfer to the trust.

-Trust & Will offers an individual trust for $399 or $499 for couples.
-Haven Term policyholders receive a $129 credit for trust services at Trust & Will if they don’t make an online will.
+Trust & Will offers an individual trust for $599 or $699 for couples.
+Haven Term policyholders can receive trust services at Trust & Will for no cost if they don’t make an online will.
 Or, they can upgrade from a will to a trust for no cost.

 Choose the estate planning option that is right for you

 A trust isn’t right for everyone.
 But everyone should have some sort of estate planning document, Barbo says.

 Like life insurance, estate planning will give you peace of mind and make things easier for those you leave behind.

 About Cameron Huddleston